 Cyber Protection for your business

 Also this month, the Information Commissioner's Office (ICO) issued a fine of £180,000 to The Money Shop, on account of data breaches regarding two servers.
 One server was stolen from a store in Northern Ireland, where it had been stored in a room without adequate security controls, contrary to company policy.
 The other server had been lost by a courier firm in transit.
 Both servers contained sensitive customer information and lacked sufficient encryption.
 Neither has been recovered.
-There are other recent examples cited in contemporary media which have garnered international attention concerning dating sites, cycling teams'.
+At the time, The Money Shop could not even demonstrate Cyber Essentials certification.
+There are other recent examples cited in contemporary media that have garnered international attention concerning dating sites, and cycling teams'.
 The list is not exhaustive.

-The organisations in the press for the wrong reasons, receive this attention as they are in the public eye and the public engage with them on a regular basis by using their services.
-However, there are other organisations which are breached regularly, yet receive very little column inches.
+The organisations in the press for the wrong reasons, receive this attention as they are in the public eye and the public engages with them on a regular basis by using their services.
+However, there are other organisations that are breached regularly, yet receive very few column inches.

 In the four quarters of 2014/2015, the NHS/Health Services reported 747 instances of data breaches.
 The highest by some figure of organisations that have reported such breaches to the ICO.
 Yet very few, if any such breaches have been reported in the national media considering that personal medical records may have been made available to hackers.
 However, these instances do not solely affect large organisations.

-For example, the local flower store with an owner/manager and three or four members of casual staff who have not been vetted, located in an affluent area who input customer names, addresses, phone numbWe are living in interesting times as far as information security is concerned.
-Does it not seem that every few months a large multinational or well established British brand/individual appear to have been the victims of hackers?
+For example, the local flower store with an owner/manager and three or four members of casual staff who have not been vetted, located in an affluent area who input customer names, addresses, and phone numbers, is living in interesting times as far as information security is concerned.
+Does it not seem that every few months a large multinational or well established British brand/individual appears to have been the victim of hackers?

 Principle 7 of the DPA

-However, the risk assessments made to determine these controls will be of a similar doctrine to both the large and small organisation, in order to reach the necessary conclusions.
+However, the risk assessments made to determine these controls will be of a similar doctrine to both the large and small organisations, in order to reach the necessary conclusions.

 In the UK, regarding information security, the ICO requires that an organisation, as a minimum, takes into account the following factors in order to formulate controls: